Profitbase/Episode-Docs/articles/invision/docs/sqlreports/howto/interactionevents.md

----
-title: "How To Use ChartInteractionEvent"
+# How To Use ChartInteractionEvent"
 metaKeys: "How To Use ChartInteractionEvent"
 folderOnly: "false"
 pageIndex: 3